Date of report: 13/02/2023

 |3||INVESTIGATION and INQUEST

-On 15 FEBRUARY 2016 the Senior Coroner commenced an investigation into the death of HANNAH WARREN aged 28 (hereafter “Hannah”).
-The investigation concluded at the end of the inquest held between 16-26 JANUARY 2023.
-The conclusion of the inquest jury was that Hannah died as a result of 1(a) drowning 1(b) head injury, and they returned a narrative conclusion in the following terms:
+On 25 June 2019 the Senior Coroner Mr David Ridley commenced an investigation into the death of Michael POULTON then aged 60.
+The investigation concluded at the end of the inquest.
+The conclusion of the inquest was suicide, the medical cause of death being

 |4||CIRCUMSTANCES OF THE DEATH